Volvo inks LOI to sell external IT business to HCL Tech

-STOCKHOLM (Reuters) - Global truck maker Volvo (VOLVb.ST) said on Tuesday it signed a letter of intent with HCL Technologies (HCLT.NS) to sell its external IT business in a deal seen boosting operating earnings by about 900 million Swedish crowns ($108.5 million) on closing.
+STOCKHOLM, Oct 20 (Reuters) - Global truck maker Volvo said on Tuesday it signed a letter of intent with India’s HCL Technologies to sell its external IT business in a deal seen boosting operating earnings by about 900 million Swedish crowns ($108.5 million) on closing.

 The Swedish company said in a statement that about 2,600 Volvo staff would be affected by the transaction and offered employment at HCL.
 The deal was expected too close during the second quarter of next year.